Skip to main content

 For both part A and B, Medicare will pay 80% of the cost of covered medical services and you will be responsible for 20%.

-Medicare Part D premiums and cost-sharing depends on the prescription drug plan you choose.
+Medicare Part D premiums and cost-sharing depend on the prescription drug plan you choose.

-You may be wondering what happened to Part C. Medicare Part C is known as the Medicare Advantage Plans (MAP).
+Medicare Part C is known as the Medicare Advantage Plans (MA).
 If you decide to enroll in a plan, you will receive both part A and B, (and sometimes D) covered services through your plan.
 The premium and cost-sharing varies from plan to plan.
-However, many plans have a $0 premium.

 What services will Medicare cover?